RossKeddy/RossKeddysAssignment2/README.md

 # RossKeddysAssignment2
-# User Administration as extra feature, just read my documentation
+# User Administration as extra feature
+# documentation provided in /docs/